Mouride Order: Political influence

-The Mourides have wielded significant political influence on the national and local scale for most of their history.
+The Mourides have wielded significant political influence on the national and local scales for most of their history.
 In a 1965 survey, elite Senegalese named Mouride Grand Marabout Fallilou Mbacké as the second most influential person in the country.
 Since then, the order has been described as having played a major role in fostering consent for government policies, and as being important political power brokers.
-As part of the njebbel, a loyal Mouride is ideologically required to follow his religious leaders’ instructions or he risks losing any material support that would have been given to him if he disregards them.
+As part of the njebbel, a loyal Mouride is ideologically required to follow his religious leaders’ instructions, or he risks losing any material support that would have been given to him if he disregards them.

-Marabouts very rarely participate themselves directly in the political process.
+Marabouts very rarely participate directly in the political process.
 What is more common is to see them exert their influence over their followers and use this in return to gain a larger presence in Senegalese politics.
 Such things as withholding seed from granaries, unless followers purchase party cards, is a way that some marabouts exert their influence in the region to attain votes.
-Other marabout may actually seek out political office, but most prefer to use their influence as an intermediary of politics in Senegal.
+Other marabouts may actually seek out political office, but most prefer to use their influence as an intermediary of politics in Senegal.

 As noted above, following a period of repression, French colonial administrators recognized that the Mouride brotherhood was well-respected among the Senegalese and partnered with them to promote political and social order.
 Traditional Wolof aristocrats had proven problematic as intermediaries for the colonial authorities, and they hoped that Mouride leaders would be more effective and legitimate.

-During the French colonial reign, the marabouts usually gave their support to politicians based upon their support of the brotherhood's leaders and interests.
+During the French colonial reign, the marabouts usually gave their support to politicians based on their support of the brotherhood's leaders and interests.
 The most notable of these was Blaise Diagne, whose successful campaign to the Chamber of Deputies in 1914 they subsidized.
 Together with the continued cooperation with the colonial administration, this successful partnership built the foundation for the future cooperation between the Senegalese government and the Mouride brotherhood.
 This was further strengthened by the close alliance with Léopold Senghor, who had courted the Mourides and other Sufi orders from early on.
-Senghor campaigned on stabilizing the price of groundnuts, vital to Mouride economic interests (see below) and promised to subsidize the completion of the Grand Mosque of Touba.
-In this way Senghor gained the electoral support of the Mourides while the order and the Grand Marabout benefitted from investments in Touba’s infrastructure and the symbolic power of state support.
+Senghor campaigned on stabilizing the price of groundnuts, vital to Mouride economic interests (see below), and promised to subsidize the completion of the Grand Mosque of Touba.
+In this way, Senghor gained the electoral support of the Mourides while the order and the Grand Marabout benefited from investments in Touba’s infrastructure and the symbolic power of state support.